 The theory that Returnal draws inspiration from Greek mythology, particularly in its themes and character names, is an interesting interpretation.
 While it may not have gained widespread popularity, it’s worth exploring the connections and parallels between the game and ancient myths:

-- Boss Fights: The inclusion of boss fights against creatures like Gorgon and Ophion, both of which have ties to Greek mythology, further reinforces the connection between the game and ancient legends.
+- Boss fights against creatures like Gorgon and Ophion further connect the game to ancient legends.

 Overall, while Returnal is not a direct adaptation of any specific Greek myth, the game’s story and themes draw on common motifs and elements from ancient myths and epics, adding a layer of depth and meaning to the game’s narrative.